All posts

 This guide shows how to bridge ETH to Solana using the most common ETH to SOL bridge routes — from legacy wrapped-token bridges to modern intent-based protocols with native output.

-What Does Bridging ETH to Solana Actually Mean?
+What does bridging ETH to Solana actually mean?

 Bridging ETH to Solana means moving Ethereum-native assets across two incompatible blockchains using a cross-chain bridge.
 ETH cannot exist natively on Solana — the two networks use different virtual machines, consensus mechanisms, and token standards, so a bridge is the only way to transfer value between them.
 With Ethereum ecosystem changes in 2026, cross-chain bridges have become essential infrastructure for DeFi users.